Continuation of earlier Articles:

 Hexadecimal Decimal 0 0 1 1 2 2 3 3 4 4 5 5 6 6 7 7 8 8 9 9 A 10 B 11 C 12 D 13 E 14 F 15

 Now, let us see how we can convert binary numbers into hexadecimal form.
 We will use the same method we have used for converting Binary to Octal form.
-We have made groups of 3 binary digits of binary value 011,111,111 (equal to 255 decimal) to find the Octal Number &O377.
-For Hexadecimal Number, we must take groups 4 binary digits (Binary 1111 = (1+2+4+8) = 15, the maximum value of a hexadecimal digit) and add the values of binary digits to find the hexadecimal digit.
+We have formed groups of 3 binary digits, each with a binary value of 011,111,111 (equivalent to 255 decimal), to find the Octal Number &O377.
+For a Hexadecimal Number, we must take groups of 4 binary digits (Binary 1111 = (1+2+4+8) = 15, the maximum value of a hexadecimal digit) and add the values of binary bits to find the hexadecimal digit.

-Let us find the Hexadecimal value of Decimal Number 255.
+Let us find the Hexadecimal value of the Decimal Number 255.

 Decimal 255 = Binary 1111,1111 = Hexadecimal digits FF